Can a personal Trainer Fix Your Posture?

 • You’re getting stronger, but not more functional

-• You’re assymmetrical when you stand
+• You’re asymmetrical when you stand

 What to do next.